mccurcio/mccurcio/README.md

 Scientist, Application Specialist & Educator

-Integrating the tools R, Python & Data Science to understand the changing business environment we inhabit.
+Integrating the tools R, Python, Statistics & Data Science.

-I have worked in start-ups & large companies, I apply business intelligence & a customer-facing skillset to make positive results

-- I can be reached at: *matt . curcio . ri @ gmail . com*
+- I can be reached at: *matt.curcio.ri [@] gmail.com*

 - You may also find more information at his [GitHub Page](https://mccurcio.github.io/)

 ---

-   _What you think, you become.
-What you imagine, you create_.
-Buddha
+   _What you think, you become.<br>What you imagine, you create_.<br>Buddha

 ---